Helsinki, Finland Executive Search

 one-year retention from KiTalent's broader methodology

-Software, Gaming, and AI
+Software, gaming, and AI services

-Health and Life Sciences
+Health and life sciences

-Maritime and Marine Technology
+Maritime and marine technology

 Why companies partner with KiTalent for executive search in Helsinki